ome/omero-guide-scripts/docs/extended_description.rst

 Choosing the CSV separator
 --------------------------
-When importing annotations from a .csv file, the script tries by default \
+When importing annotations from a CSV file, the script tries by default \
 to detect the CSV separator automatically (one of ``,`` ``;`` ``TAB``).

 It is possible to specify directly which one is used (in the case the automatic \